 Once a child has the knowledge (the information given through revelation), they must learn to use the knowledge rightly.
 The next phase in their journey is to begin to connect the pegs that they’ve already learned together into a much larger picture.
 Because they already have the facts, their comprehension of the material will be deeper and founded on God’s Word rather than their own opinions, feelings, or misunderstandings.

-Finally, a student with the right information that is connected together rightly will have the tools to easily teach others the truth or refute error.
+Finally, a student with the right information that is connected together rightly will have the tools they need to easily teach others the truth or refute error.

 This is the final goal: to empower parents to help their children use God's Word as a foundation for their thought process!

 DO YOU HAVE ANY SAMPLES?

 Yes!
 Go to this page to view two sample weeks, or fill out the form for four full weeks for free!

 WHAT DO WE BELIEVE?